SDK Usage

 from datetime import datetime, timezone, timedelta

-# 1. Create schema
+# 1. Create client and schema

 td.create()